ibm-cloud-docs/vmwaresolutions/archiref/opsprocs/opsprocs-trouble.md

 | Bare Metal Server is down | If the Bare Metal Server running vSphere ESXi is unresponsive or down then log on to the {{site.data.keyword.cloud_notm}} management UI or console and check the status.
 If required, open a case to get assistance with your Bare Metal Server.
 For more information, see [Working with support cases](/docs/get-support?topic=get-support-open-case#open-case){:external}. |
 | vSphere ESXi host is in disconnected or a not responding state  | For more information, see [Troubleshooting an ESXi/ESX host in non responding state (1003409)](https://kb.vmware.com/s/article/1003409?lang=en_US){:external}. |
 | Purple screen of death  | The Purple Screen of Death (PSOD) is a kernel panic and the vSphere ESXi kernel (vmkernel) triggers this safety measure in response to an event or error that is unrecoverable and would mean that continuing to run would pose a high risk for the services and VMs.
 When the panic occurs and the vSphere ESXi host crashes, it ends all the services running on it together with all the VMs hosted.
 The VMs are not gracefully shut down, but rather abruptly powered off.
 If the host is part of a cluster and you configured HA, these VMs are restarted on the other hosts in the cluster.
 For more information, see [Knowledge - KB0012864 v0.01](https://watson.service-now.com/nav_to.do?uri=kb_knowledge.do?sys_id=dd5d2330db11f300c4fa302f9d96198d){:external}. |
+{: caption="Table 2.
+Typical vSphere ESXi hosts troubleshooting" caption-side="bottom"}

 ### Storage
 {: #opsprocs-trouble-common-storage}

-Table 3.
-Typical storage troubleshooting
+The following table provides storage troubleshooting information.

 | Title | Description |
 |---|---|